lbwanghr/PowerEventWizard/README.md

 This app is based on the native command **pmset**, if you read the manual, you will find there are only two group of events can be set.
 One contains **wake** and **wakeorpoweron** and another contains **shutdown**, **restart** and **sleep**.
 Only **one** command can take effect in **each** group.

+---
+You can ask questions in Issues tab or email me directly at lbwanghr@icloud.com.